PeterCamilleri/CX16/quirks/memory.md

 # Memory Speed Requirements

 The W65C02S requires external memory to be useful.
-Further it requires that this memory supply data in a timely manner.
+This memory can take the form of volatile RAM, non-volatile ROM, or even peripheral devices mapped to specific memory locations.
+Further it requires that this memory device (no matter what kind of device it is) supply data in a timely manner.
 This document examines the requirements that memory must meet to be compatible with the CPU chip.

 The following diagram illustrates a very simple system: